home-assistant/developers.home-assistant/docs/core/entity/weather.md

 ### Get forecast(s)

-This method is used to fetch a daily forecast from the api.
+These method are used to fetch forecasts from the api.

 ```python
 class MyWeatherEntity(WeatherEntity):